-From the very beginning of their school career each child belongs to one of four Houses: Phoenix (Red), Griffins (Green), Centaurs (Yellow) or Unicorns (Blue).
+From the very beginning of their school career, each child belongs to one of four Houses: Phoenix, Mrs Kershberg (Red), Griffins, Mrs Johanson (Green), Centaurs, Mr Turpin (Yellow) or Unicorns, Mr Goldsworthy (Blue).

-The PE kit acknowledges these different houses, so making it easier to identify a child’s house.

 The House system is an integral part of the pastoral care for our pupils.
 It enables children of all ages to mix freely and lets them thrive as individuals within a supportive framework.
 Being a member of a House gives each child a special sense of belonging, develops an understanding of teamwork and introduces them to healthy, friendly competition.
 House Tutors oversee their houses and encourage children to work hard for their house, take on responsibility and achieve different goals.
 Siblings within the school are together in the same ‘House’.